 When run well, it works well.
 The factors that limit management’s ability to fulfil an organisation’s potential are aired and fixed.
 That creates real value and the participants go through a powerful learning experience.

 The digitalisation of leadership development has led to a rapid increase in choice.
 Some even imagine that a good google search could replace all structured leadership development one day.
-Individual leaders will simply put together their own set of learning activities, mixing free and purchased material (have a look at The google method for effective leadership development for more).
+(Have a look at The Google method of effective leadership development for more).
+Individual leaders will simply put together their own set of learning activities, mixing free and purchased material.

 When the individual finds their own support and development activities online, the choices are needs-driven.
 No needs analysis is needed.
 The need appears and the matching solution is found instantaneously.